What to Do If You Suspect a Natural Gas Leak In Your Home

 • Don’t use matches

-• Extinguish an open flames such as candles
+• Extinguish open flames such as candles

 • Don’t use your phone